focusretreatcenter/website/content/2023/google-summer-of-code/index.md

 ## Why should I participate?

 It's going to be super **fun!** You'll have quality focus time to work on your GSoC project.
 You can pair in-person with experienced GSoC mentors.
-You'll get raid feedback on your work.
+You'll get rapid feedback on your work.
 You will explore a lovely wilderness area, make new friends, strengthen the OSS community, have fun doing outdoor adventures in a gorgeous setting, and enjoy a restorative retreat.

 ## What should I expect at Focus Retreat Center?